apiarytech/honeycomb/README.md

 ## Contributing

-Contributions to `royaljelly` are welcome!
+Contributions to `honeycomb` are welcome!
 Please feel free to:
 - Fork the repository.
 - Submit issues for bugs or feature requests.
 - Submit pull requests with improvements, bug fixes, or new IEC 61131-3 compliant implementations.

 Please ensure that your contributions adhere to the existing code style and include appropriate tests.

-Thank you for your interest in `royaljelly`!
+Thank you for your interest in `honeycomb`!